Most people with jobs have a pretty stable income.

 A reader recently emailed me with the following questions:

-I’m happy to say that I do have some strategies for her and everyone else who has an irregular income!
-So, let’s get started!
+I’m happy to say that I do have a great strategy for them and everyone else who has an irregular income.
+So, let’s get started.

 Have A Cash Buffer On Top Of An Emergency Fund

 The first thing I’d mention is you should have a cash buffer on top of an emergency fund.

 This cash buffer could be any amount you choose, but in an ideal world, I’d have mine be one month of my typical income.